Union Party (United States): Problems and controversies

 The Union Party suffered from a multiplicity of problems almost from the moment of its inception.
 A primary one was that each of the party's three principal leaders seemingly saw himself, not its presidential nominee William Lemke, as the real power figure and natural leader of the party.
 His charisma attracted more people than did the other candidates.
 Another was that each man's movement was largely held together by personality more than a truly cohesive ideology: in the case of Coughlin and Townsend their own personalities; in the case of Smith, the memory of the late Huey Long's charismatic personality.
 Smith himself was considered a far less charismatic figure.
 Some critics charged that the Union Party was in fact controlled by Father Coughlin, a former Roosevelt supporter who had broken with Roosevelt and by 1936 had become an antisemite.
 Smith had also turned to antisemitism, which was not consistent with the views of Long, Townsend, and Lemke, and reduced the appeal of the group among many progressives.

 The Union Party attracted modest support from populists on both sides of the political spectrum who were unhappy with Roosevelt and from the remnants of earlier third parties such as the Farmer-Labor Party.
 Others such as The Nation magazine were wary of the new party and backed Roosevelt.
-Presaging more recent debates over the Reform Party, the Green Party, H. Ross Perot, and Ralph Nader, some falsely considered the party either a left-wing spoiler party which would hurt Roosevelt, or an unworkable alliance between left-wing and right-wing populists.
-More traditional parties on the left such as the Socialist Party denounced the Union Party.
+Presaging more recent debates over the Reform Party, the Green Party, H. Ross Perot, and Ralph Nader, some falsely considered the party either a left-wing spoiler party which would hurt Roosevelt, or an unprecedented alliance between left-wing and right-wing populists.
+In fact, supporters of the Union Party were both socially conservative isolationists from the Republican Party and economically left-wing farmers and workers who were disappointed with Roosevelt's "betrayal" of his promises.
+Members of the Union Party frequently claimed Roosevelt had been "bought" by the bankers and the Federal Reserve.